Rancho Cucamonga Quakes

-The Rancho Cucamonga Quakes are a Minor League Baseball team of the California League and the Single-A affiliate of the Los Angeles Dodgers.
+The Rancho Cucamonga Quakes are a Minor League Baseball team of the California League and the Single-A affiliate of the Los Angeles Angels.
 They are located in Rancho Cucamonga, California, and play their home games at LoanMart Field.

 The franchise was founded in Lodi, California, in 1966 as members of the California League, with its home ballpark as Tony Zupo Field.
 The team then went through several new names and ownership changes before arriving in Rancho Cucamonga in 1993.
 In the 2021 reorganization of the minor leagues, the California League disbanded and was replaced by the Low-A-West, but this was renamed the California League in 2022.

 The Quakes have three California League championships (1994, 2015, and 2018).

 History

 Early years

 The Quakes franchise began in 1966 in Lodi, California as the Lodi Crushers after a team of investors from the city pooled together $2,500 a few years earlier.
 Until 1984, the team played at Lawrence Park (now Tony Zupo Field) for home games.
 Several times in its early history, the team was sold from one group of collaborating town residents to another.
 Since 1966, the franchise has been affiliated with several major league teams, notably the Los Angeles Dodgers in the late 1970s and the Chicago Cubs in the early 1980s.
 While in Lodi, the team won several California League Championships, including 1973, 1977 and 1981.

 After 1984, the Chicago Cubs pulled out of Lodi, and the franchise's owner Michelle Sprague was unable to find a major league affiliate.
 She deactivated the team for a year, selling the team to a group including former L.A.
 Dodger Ken McMullen.
 After spending time in Ventura, under new ownership (a group of investors including Roy Englebrecht, actor Mark Harmon, and former Quakes' majority owner Hank Stickney), the team moved to San Bernardino in 1987 and became the San Bernardino Spirit.
 Ken Griffey Jr. was among the players that came through Fiscalini Field on their way to the big leagues.